ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Preconnection

-This property specifies whether the application wishes to use a transport protocol that provides mechanisms to ensure that data is received by the application on the other end in the same order as it was sent.
-This property applies to Connections and Connection Groups.
-This is a strict requirement.
+This property specifies whether the application wishes to use a transport protocol that ensures that data is received by the application on the other end in the same order as it was sent.
 The default is to preserve data ordering.

 ### Ordered {#send-ordered}